k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 # MTable Actors

-Broadway has a category of Actors that allow working with [MTables](/articles/09_translations/06_mtables_overview.md):
+Broadway has several Actors that allow working with [MTables](/articles/09_translations/06_mtables_overview.md):

 * **MTableLookup** Actor - allows to fetch data from an MTable by the given key(s).
 The search indices are created on-the-fly during the first search.
 If no key(s) is(are) supplied, the entire MTable dataset is returned.
 This Actor returns an array of objects.
 * **MTableRandom** Actor - allows to fetch a random row from an MTable, creating indices as needed.
 The random selection can be limited by providing input key(s).
 This Actor returns one object only.
-* **MTableLoad** Actor - aloows to either create a new MTable dataset or replace an existing one in the Fabric memory.
+* **MTableLoad** Actor - allows to either create a new MTable dataset or replace an existing one in the Fabric memory.

 ### How Do I Use MTable Actors?